 But Dr Teli is full of praise of Rhondda Cynon Taf Council’s dedicated Social Services team, which prides itself on the response times and care provided to stroke patients across the County Borough.

 The Lifeline Service is available to all residents in Rhondda Cynon Taf and is supplied with a Lifeline unit and emergency pendant that allows the user to call for help in case of a fall, sudden illness or many other scenarios simply by pressing a button.
-The charge for this service is provided at a small charge per week.
+The charge for this service is £1.35 per week.

 Stroke can affect anyone at any time of their life and often occurs without warning.
 It happens when the blood supply to a part of the brain is cut off and brain cells are damaged or die.